-For the year ended June 30, 2020, governmental activities' revenues exceeded expenses by \$392,307.
-Total revenues increased \$284,354 over the previous year.
-Revenues increased primarily as a result of insurance proceeds related to Hurricane Michael.
-An extraordinary item was reported in the prior year related to impairments and insurance recoveries associated with damage from Hurricane Michael in October of 2018.
-Total expenses increased \$394,595 from the previous year.
-Expenses increased primarily as a result of an increase in regular instruction and maintenance services associated with Hurricane Michael remediation.
+For the year ended June 30, 2021, governmental activities' revenues exceeded expenses by \$493,493.
+Total revenues decreased \$215,710 from the previous year.
+Revenues decreased primarily as a result of a decrease in insurance proceeds related to Hurricane Michael partially offset by an increase in revenue from Bay County District School Board.
+Total expenses increased \$88,316 from the previous year.

-Intergovernmental receipts generated 92% of the revenues of the governmental activities.
-Most of the governmental resources were expensed for regular and exceptional instruction (49%), plant operations and maintenance (7%), general and school administrative services 15%), depreciation (7%), and interest expense (9%).
+Intergovernmental receipts generated 88% of the revenues of the governmental activities.
+Most of the governmental resources were expensed for regular and exceptional instruction (53%), plant operations and maintenance (9%), school and general administrative services (11%), depreciation (7%), and interest expense (3%).